alexchrys99/KUL_thesis/README.md

 v1.6 removal of extra code Erax_AI_extension_1.6

-The script Erax_AI_model_1.1.py contains the logic of 3 mechanisms for context (apply dynamically low threshold)
+The script Erax_AI_model_1.1.py contains the logic of 3 mechanisms for context (apply dynamically low threshold) with minimal changes also Nudenet can be used

 1) dangerous domains
 2) dangerous alt-text